UniversalDependencies/docs/treebanks/sr_set/index.md

 </ul>

 <ul>
-<li>This corpus contains 8 lemmas tagged as auxiliaries (AUX): biti, dobiti, hajde, hteti, neće, priča, vršiti, će</li>
+<li>This corpus contains 2 lemmas tagged as auxiliaries (AUX): biti, hteti</li>
 </ul>

 <ul>
-<li>Out of the above, 4 lemmas occurred sometimes as AUX and sometimes as VERB: biti, dobiti, hteti, vršiti</li>
+<li>Out of the above, 2 lemmas occurred sometimes as AUX and sometimes as VERB: biti, hteti</li>
 </ul>

 <ul>